TACC/tacc_stats/README.md

 -----------------
 The tacc_stats repository consists of four complementary modules:

 1. `monitor` is a job-oriented and logically structured version of the conventional sysstat system monitor.
+It is an executable that is meant to be either run at regular intervals using cron or launched as an init.d style daemon.

 2. `pickler` is a Python module that collects the node-based raw stats data into job-based pickled Python dictionaries.